methodpark/session-planner/README.md

   * each room links to the respective track
   * shows a building layout with the locations of the room
 * schedule story:
-  * in the overview screen from each slot one session can be marked as "scheduled"
+  * on the overview and the details screen from each slot one session can be marked as "scheduled"
     * this is a marker for the user as a reminder which session they want to attend
-    * only one session per slot can be scheduled
+    * only one session per slot can be scheduled (you cant be on two places at once)
-    * if for a given slot another session is already scheduled the user is queried if they want to change this subscription or cancel
+  * on the schedule screen all scheduled sessions can be accessed and viewed in order
   * on the overview screen sessions that are scheduled are marked as such (❤ symbol)
-  * on the schedule screen all scheduled sessions can be accessed and viewed in order
   * on the detail screen scheduled sessions are marked as such (❤ symbol)
-  * on the detail screen it is possible to add the session to the scheduled sessions
   * on the schedule screen a horizontal line marks the current time in relation to the scheduled session plan
+  * if for a given slot another session is already scheduled the user is queried if they want to change this subscription or cancel
 * settings story:
   * gives the user the possibility to switch off notifications for upcoming sessions they have scheduled